 Capabilities, OperationalActivities and UseCases serve as sources for system Requirements.
 Capabilities, more typically are associated with OperationalActivities, which lead to the identification and definition of functional Requirements.
 However, Capabilities, in themselves, may directly lead to system Requirements.
 UseCases lead to the identification and definition of functional and performance Requirements.
-The relationships between these classes is provide in Figure 6.
+The results in / result of relations are used to map elements in these classes.
+Thus, a Requirement is the result of an OperationalActivity or a UseCase.
 See the SDG for a description and use of Requirement attributes.

-Figure 16 Requirements Development

-Table 13 Requirements Development
+Figure 16 Requirements Development Table 13 Requirements Development

-Entity Class Attributes Relationships Target Classes Capability See Section 3.2 implemented by / implements Requirement result of / results in OperationalActivity OperationalActivity See Section 4.1 results in / result of Capability Requirement Requirement See Section 3.2 basis of / based on UseCase implements / implemented by Capability result of / results in OperationalActivity UseCase See Section 4.1 Based on / basis of Requirement
+Element Class Attributes Relationships Target Classes Capability See Section 3.2 implemented by / implements Requirement result of / results in OperationActivity OperationalActivity See Section 4.1 results in / result of Capability Requirement Requirement See Section 3.2 basis of / based on UseCase implements / implemented by Capability result of / results in OperationalActivity UseCase See Section 4.1 based on / basis of Requirement